 And Now for Something Completely Different

 Druid is known for being a Drupal-house.
 And we are.
-Most of the projects for us are still in the category of Drupal where CMS is needed.
-But Drupal is not always a right tool for the job.
-Like Dries Buytaert stated in DrupalCon Vienna “Drupal is no longer for simple sites” and generally not for all use cases.
-That said Drupal is still a very good choice for the right jobs.
+Most of the projects for us are still in the category of Drupal where a CMS is needed.
+But Drupal is not always the right tool for the job.
+Like Dries Buytaert stated in DrupalCon Vienna, “Drupal is no longer for simple sites”, and generally not for all use cases.
+That said, Drupal is still a very good choice for the right jobs.

 The need – say no more, say no more

 Our customer had a need which was not totally structured at the moment as they targeted a market which is under a major disruption.
 The digital landscape for this particular market is evolving, and as is often the case with evolution, you need to adapt or perish.
 What we already knew from the start was that the application needed to be mobile-friendly and its main function should be to facilitate communication between users.
 Create a backlog from that!

 Mobile?
 So we thought PWA is the way to go.
 At Druid we have been fans of PWA for a while, and we have written about this exciting concept before.
 Progressive Web Applications are the future and show much promise.
 PWA is also a very good choice when you want to distribute your apps without App Store or Play Store.
 For example, some internal tools could be delivered from intranets.
 I’ll tell more about PWA later.
 Anyway, we thought that PWA would suit the need very well.

 Communication?
 Wink wink nudge nudge.
 Say no more, say no more.
 This raised ideas for data structuring and for the UI.

 Tech stack – And Now for Something Completely Different

 We decided to go bold and try totally new components for this project: frontend, backend, database and infrastructure.
 Of course, there was knowledge and learning behind these things with some PoCs and such.
 And like I said, we were familiar with the tech.
 Or at least someone on the team was.